lee-junseok/RNN_Startup_Name_Generator/README.md

 This is a short project using RNN LSTM to generate a new creative start-up name.
 The model gets a sequence of characters as input and generate the prediction one at a time at each cell given previous inputs and a current input.

 ### Data
 For training I got a list of start-up names from https://www.startups-list.com/.
+I used names in San Francisco (2329 names).
 The site has lists of start-up names in other cities as well.
 I extracted the data out of the HTML and parse the HTML document.

 ### Result Examples
+I ran 200 epochs.

 'Apprest' is the most optimized name of the model.
 I think it is a good name.
 It could be a name for a new IT company, for a new game, or for a biotech company.

 Instead of using Argmax, I can do random sampling from each LSTM cell to feed the next cell.
 Below are some generated examples of random sampling.